fastify/fastify-bearer-auth/Readme.md

 By passing `{ addHook: false }` in the options, the `verifyBearerAuth` hook, instead of immediately replying on error (`reply.send(someError)`), invokes `done(someError)`.
 This will allow `fastify.auth` to continue with the next authentication scheme in the hook list.
+Note that by setting `{ verifyErrorLogLevel: 'debug' }` in the options, `fastify-bearer-auth` will emit all verification error logs at the `debug` level.
+Since it is not the only authentication method here, emitting verification error logs at the `error` level may be not appropriate here.
 If `verifyBearerAuth` is the last hook in the list, `fastify.auth` will reply with `Unauthorized`.
 ## License